h-ms/comp-projects/projects/coding/documentation/front_end/github_pages.md

 Note that hosting pictures on GitHub is not efficient.
 Selling photos on the blog creates unnecessary overhead.
 The solution is to offload the photography on a platform that is meant to share and sell photos (e.g. "500px").
 Jekyll blogs are useful for making a photography portfolio (although slightly more complex than Wordpress).

+Based on the Project Specification (containing scope, scale, To do's and tools) and a sketch/prototype, theme "DopeTrope" was selected for this site.

+    "The the essence of the freemium model: You attract readers to your blog with free content and embed your own pictures at the end of the post.
+The readers are eventually converted into paid users of that photography."

+##### Adapting the DopeTrope theme to a photo blog

+1. Change the main title.
+Start looking in `index.html`; there is an include `header_landing.html` that sets an `h1` header with the blog title: change this title.
+2.  `header_landing.html` further defines a navigation bar for `index.html`.
+Note that the `nav.html` include file also contains a navigation element intended for other page layouts (e.g. `left-sidebar.html`).
+Shorten the navigation bar to only include "Home", "Blog", "Specialties" and "Subscribe" elements.
+3. The next part of the header is the banner which gives an impression of the portfolio; change the text as appropriate
+4. The "features" `section` (id "intro") in the next part of the header needs to be moved to a separate page where it can be shown without accompanying blog and footer; create a layout that does not include blog and footer but does include specifically the `header_landing` include file with its "features" section.
+Create a new page ("Features") that uses this new layout.
+Remove the "Features" from `index.html` by creating a new version of the `header_landing` include file that excludes the "Features"
+5. Create a new page listing the blog posts using existing code in `no-sidebar.html`
+6. Remove the blog from the `landing.html` template while adding two closing `div` tags to `index.html` (which used to be taken care of in the `blog.html` include)
+7. Modify the blog post page (`posts.html`): modify `nav.html` to make it similar to the navigation in `header_landing`
+8. Modify the posts in the `_posts` folder: remove the image link in the YAML header and add category `pinned` to each of them; in the `footer.html` only show posts with category `pinned`: `{% for post in site.categories.pinned offset: 0 limit: 3 %}`
+9. Embedding images from a photography site requires constraining the size of the images: use `http://embed.ly/code`
+10. Add links to blog posts and features to the navigation block in the `header_landing_new.html`, `nav.html` and `header_landing_new.html` codes
+11. Add the sign-up form link (generated in MailChimp) to the subscribe button on the navigation bar.

+The modular implementation of these Jekyll blogs makes them very customizable.
+On the other hand, it is not directly evident how include files, layouts and top-level pages are interlinked.

+Professional photos hosted on a regular web site take too long to load.
+Instead of hosting them on dedicated sites like "500px" they can be served using a **Content Delivery Network** (CDN).
+A CDN serves static content to users with high performance.
+The content is requested at the same time as the web page is loaded.
+CDNs resolve to an optimized server based on location of the user and availability of the server.
+Most portfolios rely on some kind of CDN.
+CDNs also offer SSL encryption and DDOS protection.

+#### Debate platform

+Along the lines of an Oxford-style debate:
+*   two speakers, a moderator, participants
+*   one speaker defends a proposition, the other opposes it

+The inspiration comes from the "Debates" pages in "The Economist" (which is a closed platform unlike the Jekyll platform in this chapter, which is open source).

+##### GitHub walk-through

+**Pull requests** are the only proper way to contribute to open source projects in GitHub.
+Pull requests are issued after forking and adding to a repository.
+The commits to be submitted should be described clearly.
+**GitHub pages** is an automatic page generator that, for existing projects, uses branch `gh-pages`.
+This feature can be used to create a landing page for a repo.
+When repo `username.github.io` is selected, GitHub pages automatically converts that repository into a website and includes any Jekyll content in the compilation process.

+> A custom domain can be supplied for a web site created with GitHub Pages.
+GitHub will redirect to this custom domain.

+Two types of redirect exist: subdomains and apex domains.

+Terminology:

+1.  subdomains, e.g. `subdomain.example.com`
+2.  primary domains (top-level domains), e.g. `example.com`
+3.  project directory, e.g. `example.com/project`
+4.  apex domains (top-level domains so called by GitHub to refer to redirects),

+*   Organization pages are redirected to apex domains: a `CNAME` file in the GitHub repo and the "zone" file of the custom domain are involved in making the redirect happen.
+    *   Create a `CNAME` file in the GitHub repository containing the top-level domain name of the domain to redirect to.
+    *   Create "A" records in the DNS Zone file to resolve to the following IP addresses: `192.30.252.153` and `192.30.252.154` (`https://help.github.com/articles/setting-up-an-apex-domain/#configuring-a-records-with-your-dns-provider`)
+*   Project pages are redirected either to a subdomain or to an independent domain.
+If an organization site exists, projects default to being subdomains of the organization site
+*   To make a project redirect to an independent domain:
+    *   On the repository side, create a `CNAME` file with the domain name
+    *   On the DNS side, create a `CNAME` record (with name, type and value: `blog`, `CNAME` and `username.github.io.`) and an `A` record ([blank], `A` and `192.30.252.153`)
+*   To make a project redirect to a subdomain:
+    *   On the repository side, create a `CNAME` file with the subdomain name
+    *   On the DNS side, create a `CNAME` record (`blog`, `CNAME` and `username.github.io.`)

 ### Jekyll and R code